izne/RMP/README.md

 #
 ## Single rotary encoder operation
-To accommodate single rotary encoder operation, the control logic is simplified so that the click of the button has two modes:
+To accommodate a single rotary encoder operation, the control logic is designed so that the click of the button is switching between two control modes:
 - Mode 1: control of MHz part of the frequency
     - Button logic: Switch to Mode 2
 - Mode 2: control of KHz part of the frequency